corneliusellen/hogwarts_enrollments/README.md

 # Hogwarts Enrollments
 The purpose of this respository to practice SQL and ActiveRecord in the Rails console and directly with the database.
-Follow along with [Part 1](https://www.ellencornelius.com/blog/2018/3/25/taking-the-guess-out-of-activerecord-part-1) and [Part 2](https://www.ellencornelius.com/blog/2018/4/22/taking-the-guess-out-of-activerecord-part-2) of the tutorial.
+Follow along with [Part 1](https://www.ellencornelius.com/blog/2018/3/25/taking-the-guess-out-of-activerecord-part-1) and [Part 2](https://www.ellencornelius.com/blog/2018/4/22/taking-the-guess-out-of-activerecord-part-2) of my tutorial.
 This project uses PostgreSQL and Ruby on Rails to build a seeded database of Hogwarts School of Witchcraft and Wizardry enrollment data.

 ## Getting Started
 ### Prerequisites